 Sure God judges us all fairly according to what was given to us, but if we have one sin not-forgiven upon our death, we are damned for eternity, since we have rejected God’s perfect forgiveness for our sin.
 This is the truth.

-Therefore, we need to pray and pray greatly for our loved ones so to accept God’s mercy He sends to each dying person, trying to save them….since eternal judgement awaits us.
+Therefore, we need to pray and pray greatly for our loved ones so they can accept God’s mercy He sends to each dying person, trying to save them….since eternal judgement awaits.